YottaDB/YDBDoc/MessageRecovery/errors.rst

 NUMOFLOW, Numeric overflow

-Compile Time/Run Time Error: This indicates that a numeric literal or a string evaluated to a numeric that exceeds the numeric range of YottaDB.
+Compile Time/Run Time Error: This indicates that a numeric literal or a string, evaluated to a numeric that exceeds the numeric range of YottaDB.

 Action: Look for the source of the large number.